gshipley/summitlab14/Chapters/05-Managing_districts.md

 	"server_identities" : [ { "name" : "node.hosts.example.com", "active" : true } ]

 If you continued to add additional nodes to this district, the *server_identities* array would show all the node hosts assigned to the district.

+You can exit the mongo shell as you did before with the `exit` command.

 OpenShift Enterprise also provides a command-line tool to display information about a district.
 Simply enter the following command to view the JSON information that is stored in the MongoDB database: